Sark: Politics

 Until the second half of the 2000s Sark was considered the last feudal state in Europe.
 Together with the other Channel Islands, it is the last remnant of the former Duchy of Normandy still belonging to the Crown.
 Sark belongs to the Crown in its own right and has an independent relationship with the Crown through the Lieutenant Governor in Guernsey.
 Formally, the Seigneur holds it as a fief from the Crown, reenfeoffing the landowners on the island with their respective parcels.
 The political consequences of this construction were abolished in recent years, particularly in the reform of the legislative body, Chief Pleas, which took place in 2008.

 Although part of the Bailiwick of Guernsey, Sark is fiscally separate from the rest of the Bailiwick.
 Together with the islands of Alderney and Guernsey, Sark from time to time approves Bailiwick of Guernsey legislation, which, subject to the approval of all three legislatures, applies in the entire Bailiwick.
 Legislation cannot be made which applies on Sark without the approval of the Chief Pleas, although recently Chief Pleas has been delegating a number of ordinance-making powers to the States of Guernsey.
 Such powers are, however, in each case subject to dis-application, or repeal, by the Chief Pleas.
 By long standing custom, Sark's criminal law has been made by the States of Guernsey, and this custom was put on a statutory basis in Section 4 of the Reform (Sark) Law, 2008, by which Sark delegates criminal law making power to the States of Guernsey.

 Sark has its own United Nations Standard Country or Area Code for Statistical Use (680).
 That code is used for statistical processing purposes by the Statistics Division of the United Nations Secretariat.

 The ISO 3166-1 code element CQ has been exceptionally reserved to refer to Sark.
-An “exceptionally reserved” code element does not represent a country name in ISO 3166-1, but is reserved for a particular use at the special request of a national ISO member body, government, or international organization (in this case, the United Kingdom).
-Previously Sark was represented by Guernsey’s country code (GG).
+An "exceptionally reserved" code element does not represent a country name in ISO 3166-1, but is reserved for a particular use at the special request of a national ISO member body, government, or international organization (in this case, the United Kingdom).
+Previously Sark was represented by Guernsey's country code (GG).
+Sark also fought for 20 years to get the .cq country code top-level domain.